aspose-total/Aspose.Total-Products/total/en/net/conversion/pot-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to XLSB via C# or Online App" h2=".NET API for POT to XLSB conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within their .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features and capabilities, including the ability to convert POT files to XLSB.

+The process of converting POT to XLSB is simple and straightforward.
+It involves two steps.
+Firstly, you need to use Aspose.Slides for .NET to export the POT file to HTML.
+Aspose.Slides for .NET is a powerful .NET library that enables developers to create, manipulate and convert PowerPoint presentations within their .NET applications.
+It provides a wide range of features and capabilities, including the ability to export POT files to HTML.

+Once the POT file has been exported to HTML, you can then use Aspose.Cells for .NET to convert the HTML file to XLSB.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets within their .NET applications.
+It provides a wide range of features and capabilities, including the ability to convert HTML to XLSB.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POT file to XLSB within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSB.
+By using Aspose.Total for .NET, you can easily convert POT files to XLSB within any .NET, C#, ASP.NET and VB.NET application.
+It provides a simple and straightforward process that involves two steps.
+Firstly, you need to use Aspose.Slides for .NET to export the POT file to HTML.
+After that, you can use Aspose.Cells for .NET to convert the HTML file to XLSB.
+This makes it easy to convert POT files to XLSB within any .NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}